 The major players

 Now that we’ve established the major industries, we bet you’re curious for specific names.
-Whether you’re job hunting (or just casually prospecting), here are five major employers based in the region.
+Whether you’re job hunting (or just casually prospecting), here are six major employers based in the region.

-- This not-for-profit health care system has a large presence in Tennessee with 12 hospital campuses and a network of affiliated joint ventures, medical practices, clinics, and rehabilitation facilities.
-Ascension Saint Thomas provided more than $154 million in community care in 2021.
+This health care system has a large presence in Tennessee with hospital campuses and a network of medical practices, clinics, and rehabilitation facilities.

 This information is derived from the employer directly and/or the most recent data published by the Nashville Area Chamber of Commerce.